mtalha-codes/mmqlc/DetailedDocs/VARIABLES.md

 # About Variables

-Variables are introduced in **MmQLC v3.0** and will remain a standard feature of the project from now and onwards.
+Variables are introduced in **mmqlc v3.0** and will remain a standard feature of the project from now and onwards.

 ---

 ## Declaring Variables

 Variables are declared using the `SET` query followed by variable name , equal sign and value that you want to assign.

 **For Example:**

 - `SET VAR_NAME = REAL_NUMBER`
 - `SET VAR_NAME = COMPLEX_NUMBER`
 - `SET VAR_NAME = QUERY ARG`